devbridge/jQuery-Autocomplete/readme.md

 Response from the server must be JSON formatted following JavaScript object:

     {
+	    // Query is not required as of version 1.2.5
         query: "Unit",
         suggestions: [
             { value: "United Arab Emirates", data: "AE" },